Faculty

 Research Information

-Professor Shultz's field of research is operator algebras (which makes use of the material in 206 (linear algebra), 302 (analysis), and 305 (modern algebra).
-His current research involves state spaces of operator algebras and the connections of operator algebras and dynamical systems.
-He is an enthusiastic participant in the calculus reform movement, and is joint author with Professor Shuchat of the book/software Joy of Mathematica.
+Professor Shultz's field of research is operator algebras.
+His current research involves state spaces of operator algebras and the connections of operator algebras with quantum information theory.

 To view Professor Shultz's website, click here.